 The next step after you’ve chosen your profile photo is choosing a cover photo.

-The dimensions for a cover photo are 820 pixels width x 312 pixels height.
+The dimensions for a cover photo are 820 pixels in width x 312 pixels in height.
 It’s important to note that those are the dimensions for desktop.
 For mobile, cover photos should be 640 pixels wide x 360 pixels tall.

 Make sure your cover photo is relevant to your business.
 Using your brand colors is recommended.
 Another good idea is to align the objects in your cover photo to the right.
 That way you’re drawing attention to your call-to-action button.
 It also balances out the design of your Facebook business page (as they aren’t the same as personal profiles).

 If you don’t have a graphic designer to help you, don’t despair!
-Online design software such as Visme, Canva, BeFunky, and Fotor are of great help.
+Online design software such as Visme, Canva, BeFunky, and Fotor is of great help.
 They have templates with the necessary dimensions, as well as a lot of fun and easy ways to edit or create graphics.

-5. Templates and Tabs
+5. Templates and tabs